Applications for 2026–2027 are open!

 How Do I Apply?

 Not sure yet if BRYC is right for you?
-Please submit the Student Inquiry Form, and we’ll reach out to chat.
+Please submit a student inquiry form, and we’ll reach out to chat.
 Know a student who could benefit from BRYC?
 Please submit a referral form and we’ll make sure they hear from us.

 Am I Eligible?

-BRYC has only two eligibility criteria for the upcoming school year:
+BRYC has only two eligibility criteria for applicants:

 BRYC will make exceptions to the income threshold for students who demonstrate that they “have a need for BRYC.”
-If a student is admitted from a family reporting gross annual household income over $100,000, BRYC may request a one-time $500 donation in lieu of a participation fee.
+If a student from a family reporting gross annual household income over $100,000 is admitted, BRYC may request a participation fee.
 BRYC is free for students who meet the income criteria.

 Who Can Help Me?